+Just like with you, how much water your dog drinks in a day is essential for his good health.
 You might be surprised to learn that the cuddly bundle of fur you just welcomed into your home is actually made mostly of water.
 Among other things, water is an essential part of your puppy’s dietary needs.
-Even a 10% loss of body water can cause serious health complications, so it’s important to make sure your puppy is drinking enough.
+Even a 10% loss of body water can cause serious health complications.
+So just as it’s crucial to observe the frequency of feeding your puppy, it’s also important to make sure he or she is drinking enough.
 Here’s how.

 Water constitutes as much as 85% of a newborn puppy, a percentage that changes to 60% when they are grown.
 As puppies, they receive the hydration they need from their mother’s milk.
 After they are weaned and begin eating kibble, water becomes essential in helping them digest their food.